stacyyuu/reading-notes/401/class-26.md

 - Class components and Function components.

 2. Describe mutability and React Components, specifically, how is the UI updated?
 - React elements are immutable.
-Once it is created, its children or attributes can't be chaned.
+Once it is created, its children or attributes can't be changed.
 - Acts like a single frame in a movie and represents the UI at a certain point in time.
 - The only way to update UI is to create a new element and pass it to `root.render()`.

-4. If changes are made to the UI, what does React update?
+3. If changes are made to the UI, what does React update?
 - React DOM compares the element and children to the previous one and only applies the DOM updates necessary to bring the DOM to the desired state.